“The joy we feel has little to do with the circumstances of our lives and everything to do with the focus of our lives.” Russel M. Nelson

 - I’m not stuck at home, I’m choosing to stay safe and keep our family safe.

-Keeping the focus
+Keeping the focus with powerful scriptures

 …whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.
 Philippians 4:8